liip/LiipCodeBundle/README.md

 Note that the class name must be wrapped in quotes.
 Currently only classes managed by the Symfony2 autoloader will be picked.

+Locate a service by id:

+    app/console code:locate acme.demo.listener
+    => /path/to/symfony2-root/src/Acme/DemoBundle/ControllerListener.php

+You may also want to have a look at the container:debug command, which allows you to inspect services in a deeper manner.

 ### Locate by "symfony path"